Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-!!! missing "Should return the same as the get team route"
+Returns the same response as the get teams route.

 ##### `400 BAD REQUEST`